cosmos/cosmos-sdk/docs/gaia/installation.md

 ## Install Gaia

 This guide will explain how to install the `gaiad` and `gaiacli` entrypoints onto your system.
-With these installed on a server, you can participate in the latest testnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validators/validator-setup.md).
+With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validators/validator-setup.md).

 ### Install Go